India IT behemoths revamp culture to attract young talent, battle start-ups

 Earlier this month Infosys - long known for its inflexible rules of employee decorum - did away with a formal dress code.
 The company had already relaxed rules that stopped workers from accessing social networking web sites at work.

-At Tech Mahindra (TEML.NS), associates and mid-level employees can win quizzes and contests to spend a day with the CEO and exchange ideas, a practice that industry veterans say was impossible to imagine even a few years back.
+At Tech Mahindra, associates and mid-level employees can win quizzes and contests to spend a day with the CEO and exchange ideas, a practice that industry veterans say was impossible to imagine even a few years back.

 There are some early signs the more flexible approach is yielding dividends.